Tristan da Cunha: 19th century

-The artist Augustus Earle was stranded on Tristan da Cunha for eight months in 1824.
-His ship, the aging Duke of Gloucester, anchored there due to a storm and sailed without him and a crew member.
+By 1824, a small civilian community had developed alongside the British Marines' garrison.
+When stopped there on 25 March 1824, it reported twenty-two men and three women, including the artist Augustus Earle, stranded on the island for eight months when his ship, the aging Duke of Gloucester, anchored there due to a storm and sailed without him and a crew member.
 Earle tutored local children and painted until his supplies ran out, before being rescued in November by en route to Hobart.

-By 1824, a small civilian community had developed alongside the British Marines' garrison.
-When stopped there on 25 March 1824, it reported twenty-two men and three women.
-The barque South Australia visited between 18 and 20 February 1836, when a Mr. Glass was described as the settlement’s governor.
+The barque South Australia visited between 18 and 20 February 1836, when a Mr. Glass was described as the settlement's governor.
 That same year, the schooner Emily was wrecked there; one survivor, Dutch fisherman Pieter Groen from Katwijk, remained, married, and changed his name to Peter Green.
-He later became spokesman (governor) of the community in 1865.
+He later became the spokesman (governor) of the community in 1865.
 By 1856, the population had grown to 97 residents.

-A resident parson arrived in February 1851, and the Bishop of Cape Town visited in March 1856, formally including Tristan within the Diocese of Cape Town.
+A resident parson arrived in February 1851, and Tristan was formally included in the Anglican Diocese of Cape Town when its bishop, Robert Gray, visited in March 1856.
+In 1869, it was transferred to the new Diocese of St Helena.
 In 1867, Prince Alfred, Duke of Edinburgh, second son of Queen Victoria, visited the islands.
 The only settlement was renamed Edinburgh of the Seven Seas in his honour.
 (Note: The visit took place during the Duke of Edinburgh's circumnavigation while commanding HMS Galatea.
 Tristan da Cunha issued four stamps in 1967 to mark the centenary of the visit.)
 On 15 October 1873, the Royal Navy survey vessel HMS Challenger called at Tristan to conduct geographic and zoological surveys on the island group.
 Captain George Nares recorded fifteen families and eighty-six inhabitants at that time.

-Tristan became a dependency of the British Crown in October 1875.
+In 1875, Henry Herbert, 4th Earl of Carnarvon, as Secretary of State for the Colonies decided against annexing Tristan to the Cape Colony, or making it a colony in its own right, or giving magistrate powers to any resident.
+Instead, an order in council was drafted under the British Settlements Act 1843 (6 & 7 Vict. c.
+13) to give magistrate powers to the officer commanding any Royal Navy vessel while touching at Tristan, with jurisdiction in graver cases reserved to the Cape Colony courts under the West Coast of Africa and Falkland Islands Act 1860 (23 & 24 Vict. c.
+121).
+The Law Officers of the Crown reviewed the draft order and decided that it was valid on the basis that Tristan was part of the British Empire.
+The government gave £200 to provide "useful presents" for the islanders, including a flag.

-Whalers established bases on the islands during the mid-19th century, but the opening of the Suez Canal in 1869 and the transition from sail to coal-fired steamships increased Tristan’s isolation.
+Whalers established bases on the islands during the mid-19th century, but the opening of the Suez Canal in 1869 and the transition from sail to coal-fired steamships increased Tristan's isolation.
 The islands were no longer needed as a stopover point for long sailing voyages or as a haven on routes from Europe to East Asia.

 Victims of the 1885 Lifeboat Disaster: